If you're a student on a full-time or pre-sessional course, you can apply to extend your visa through our Student visa extension service.

-Find out about the documents you need before applying for a Tier 4 visa, and which application process to use.
+Find out about the documents you need before applying for a Student visa, and which application process to use.

-You'll need a Confirmation of Acceptance for Studies (CAS) number from the University before you can apply for your Tier 4 visa.
+You'll need a Confirmation of Acceptance for Studies (CAS) number from the University before you can apply for your Student visa.

 Read about the financial documents that you need to provide in support of your visa application.